ezrizhu/www/content/now.md

 * Valorant
 * CS2
-* Overwatch 2

 (been super busy these days to even touch them)

 ## What I'm watching

-Nothing at this moment.
+Hopefully three body problem soon.

 ---

-Updated Mar 22, 2024
+Updated May 1, 2024

 Part of the [/now page](https://nownownow.com/about) movement.